 These techniques are particularly good for herbs you buy online.
 I mean, seriously, if you’re going to all that effort to get your herbs in the first place, you really do want them to last.

-Ways To Preserve Fresh Herbs
+How To Preserve Fresh Herbs (With Pictures!)

 To get serious about preserving herbs, we first need to talk a bit about different types.
 Not surprisingly, herbs don’t all behave the same.